EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-5-install-html.md

 Install
 ----------

+The latest version of [BigBlueButton](https://docs.bigbluebutton.org/) is 2.5 (referred hereafter as simply BigBlueButton).

-BigBlueButton 2.5 is under active development.
-We have tools to make it easy for you, a system administrator, to install BigBlueButton on a dedicated linux server.
+BigBlueButton 2.5 is production ready.
+We have tools to make it easy for you, a system administrator, to install BigBlueButton on a dedicated Linux server.
 This document shows you how to install.

 Before you install
 ==========